Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Application in motion compensation

 \section{Application in motion compensation}

-We evaluate the motion estimation ap\hyp{}proach on simulated CT data.
+We evaluate the motion estimation approach on simulated CT data.
 For this purpose, we consider a thorax phantom representing a cross-section of a chest, see Figure \ref{fig:cyclebreath} left.
 Following from \cite{exact1}, its respiratory motion is modelled by an affine deformation, more precisely by